 I am proud to lead an ambitious team of engineers that gives its all to develop thermal management systems for next-generation BEVs.
 My team members work with passion in advancing the development of products that will benefit optimal thermal management.
 We tackle work with a desire to not only satisfy the needs of the current BEV market but also to develop innovative products.
 B.G.
+SPF R&D Director

+New Business

-SPF R&D Director New Business Energy Visualization Solution "Enegraph" is Strongly Supporting Manufacturers!
+Energy Visualization Solution "Enegraph" is Strongly Supporting Manufacturers!

 The reduction of energy consumption such as electricity and water is a major issue for manufacturers.
 "Enegraph" was developed by incorporating feedback gathered during a year-long trial at eight domestic plants, with continuous improvements made throughout the process.
 Enegraph is a new service that not only reduces the burden on the environment but generates all kinds of value, including helping to prevent unexpected equipment failures through data analysis.
 Enegraph is perfect for facilitating decarbonization efforts as it is inexpensive and can be easily introduced, starting from just one terminal.
-We began direct sales of Enegraph in May 2024.
+We began

-Three advantages

-Visualize a wide range of

-measuring various data

-Low cost and
+- ribution to a sustainable mobility

-◆ Edge device unit 000 ven (tax not included) Monthly cloud usage fee 500 ven (tax not included) (for each edge device terminal
+direct sales of Enegraph in May 2024. エネクラフ Standard cost Three Visualize a Edge device unit Also supports Meeting rising Low cost and wide range of 20,000 yen (tax not included) Monthly cloud usage fee measuring advantages Scope 3 needs environmental easy to set up over similar products various data 500 yen (tax not included) conversion data (for each edge device terminal) Product Outline Edge device provided Online interface provided by

-Standard cost

-Also supports conversion
+Comments from developers

+analog or pulse output!